-It absorbs steam and moisture in the air, prevalent in kitchens, hence rendering it practically unusable.
+It absorbs steam and moisture in the air, which is prevalent in kitchens, and renders it practically unusable.
 Storing salt in an airtight glass jar will keep moisture away.

 2. Store It in Plastic Bags

 Some salts come in airtight plastic bags straight from the store.
-You can put these in storage right away but first, ensure that there are no holes or tears in the packaging.
+You can put these in storage immediately but ensure that there are no holes or tears in the packaging.

 3. Store Salt Packages in Large Plastic Bins or Buckets

-You may opt to buy smaller packages of salt and store all of them in bulk inside a large plastic bin or bucket.
+You may buy smaller packages of salt and store them in bulk inside a large plastic bin or bucket.
 Remember to check all the original containers for any tears and holes before throwing them in.

-This is an excellent option if you are not too keen on risking contamination for your salt.
-When the need arises, you can open one small package at a time, hence ensuring that the rest of your stash remains untouched.
+This is an excellent option if you are not too keen on risking salt contamination.
+When the need arises, you can open one small package simultaneously, ensuring that the rest of your stash remains untouched.